Isomorphism and non-isomorphism for interval groups of type D_n: Introduction

 This result for $n$ up to about $70$ was originally proved by computer calculations, in which we found subgroups of the groups $G$ of Theorem~\ref{thm:isom} and of $A(D_n)$ that would have to correspond under a putative isomorphism, but which had different abelianisations.
 We were able to observe the details of the steps in the computer calculations, and to use these to construct a proof for general $n$.

-We note that the article \cite{BaumeisterNeaimeReesII} contains a proof that the groups $Q_{n,t}$ are non-isomorphic to $A(D_n)$ when $n$ is even, but that proof does not extend to the case where $n$ is odd.
+We note that the article \cite{BaumeisterHoltNeaimeReesII} contains a proof that the groups $Q_{n,t}$ are non-isomorphic to $A(D_n)$ when $n$ is even, but that proof does not extend to the case where $n$ is odd.
 We have not resolved the question of whether, for a given value of $n$, the groups $G_{n,t}$ are isomorphic for different values of $t$, except for the isomorphism $G_{n,t} \cong G_{n,n-2-t}$ mentioned in the remark above.

 \textbf{Acknowledgements}.
-The third author would like to thank the DFG as he is funded through the DFG grants BA2200/5-1 and RO1072/19-1.
+The third author would like to acknowledge support through the DFG grants BA2200/5-1 and RO1072/19-1.
 The first three authors would like to thank Sarah Rees who hosted them during their research stay in Newcastle.

+All four authors would like to acknowledge some very helpful and constructive comments from the referees.